Lab Members

 Hunter Nelson: Hunter graduated from the Physics program at MSU in Spring 2024.
 Hunter worked in Dr. Moreno's lab during Summer 2023 and continued through Spring 2024 for the senior (PHY 486) project.
 Hunter worked on the CDI project, examining different compositions of porous electrodes being charged at different voltages over an extended period of time.

-Joe Cota: Joe is in his 5th year at MSU/MS&T Engineering Co-op in the Fall of 2024.
-He is currently a double major student pursuing a bachelor's in both Mechanical Engineering and Physics.
+Joe Cota: Joe graduated in the MSU/MS&T Engineering Co-op in the Spring of 2025.
+He was a double major student pursuing a bachelor's in both Mechanical Engineering and Physics.
 He researched CO2 reduction alongside Dr. Moreno, where we take CO2 and recycle it into a formic acid product to help mitigate greenhouse gases.
 Some of his hobbies include playing collegiate ultimate frisbee and yoyoing.

 Ryan Ellis: Ryan is pursuing a bachelor’s degree in mechanical engineering through the MSU/MS&T Engineering Co-op.
 Ryan studied the effects of cycling currents on lithium-ion coin cell batteries, as well as the effects of temperature on the performance of said batteries.
 Future goals include internship/employment at a company focused on scientific progress (i.e. clean energy, space exploration, etc.), and possibly a master’s degree in a related field of engineering or physics.
 In my free time, I enjoy reading, playing piano, and exercising.